johnanddd/RU-Satellite/README.md

 When a monitored section opens:

 1. RU Satellite detects the opening
-2. The section is marked as already notified
+2. The section is marked as notified
 3. An email is immediately sent to the user
 4. If the section later closes, the alert resets so the user can be notified the next time it opens